ikoshura/JDownloader-Fluent-Theme/README.md

 ## Features
 - Modern Fluent design with dark aesthetics.
-- Mica Effect support for a dynamic, polished look on Windows.
+- Mica Effect support for a dynamic & polished look on Windows.

 ---